ibm-cloud-docs/codeengine/cmd_defs.md

 `--arguments-clear`, `--ac`
 :   Clear job run arguments.
 This value is *optional*.
 The default value is `false`.

-`--array-indices`, `--ai`
+`--array-indexes`, `--array-indices`, `--ai`
-:   Specifies the array indices that are used for this job run.
-Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `0,3,6,9` or `1-5,7-8,10`.
-The maximum is `999999`.
-This option can only be specified if the `--array-size` option is not specified.
+:   Specifies the indexes of the instances that are used for this job run, for example `0,3,6,9`, `1-5,7-8,10`.
+The result set of indexes is limited to 1000 entries.
+This option can only be specified if `array-size` is not specified.
 This value is *optional*.

 `--array-size`, `--as`, `--instances`, `--is`
 :   Specifies the number of instances that are used for this job run.
-When you use this option, the system converts to array indices.
-For example, if you specify `instances` of `5`, the system converts to `array-indices` of `0 - 4`.
-This option can only be specified if the `--array-indices` option is not specified.
+When you use this option, the system converts to array indexes.
+For example, if you specify `instances` of `5`, the system converts to `array-indexes` of `0 - 4`.
+This option can only be specified if the `--array-indexes` option is not specified.
 This value is *optional*.
 The default value is `0`.

 `--array-size-var-override`, `--array-size-variable-override`, `--asvo`
 :   Specifies a custom value for the `JOB_ARRAY_SIZE` environment variable.
-By default, the `JOB_ARRAY_SIZE` environment variable is set to either the `array-size` value or the number of indices specified by `array-indices`.
+By default, the `JOB_ARRAY_SIZE` environment variable is set to either the `array-size` value or the number of indexes specified by `array-indexes`.
 The value of the `JOB_ARRAY_SIZE` environment variable does not affect the configured array size.
 Use this option to enforce a constant array size value for job rerun scenarios, where only some job instances are submitted or resubmitted.
 This value is *optional*.

 `--command`, `--cmd`, `-c`
 :   Set commands for this job run.
 Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is *optional*.